TryKickoff/generator-kickoff/app/templates/_readme.md

 # <%= projectName %>
 <%= projectDescription %>

+## Front-end source files
+Front-end source files can be found in the `./assets/src` directory.
+These compile to the `./assets/dist/*` directories.

 ## Deployment
-Use `npm run deploy` to compile & compress static assets
+Use `npm run deploy` to compile & compress static assets in CI environments.

 ## Local development
 Kickoff uses Grunt.js to compile javascript, scss & to compress image assets.